JuliaQuantum/Resources/Meetups/BerkeleyTalk1/README.md

 Note: This folder duplicates for record the original [interactive repo](https://github.com/staffjoy/jump-examples) and [slides](https://docs.google.com/presentation/d/1opWpSlkQvTcJbXfgzWbxlymA9fBgkqpEO_cxUFKHvJw/edit ) used in the Julia users meetup at Berkeley on Feb 21, 2015.
 The PDF and PPT versions of the slides can be found [here](./PredictiveAnalytics.pdf) and [here](./PredictiveAnalytics.pptx).
+The rest of the source codes under this directory are the interactive examples used in that talk by [Philip Thomas](https://www.staffjoy.com/) with the description of use as below.

 # JuMP Examples [![Build Status](https://travis-ci.org/StaffJoy/jump-examples.svg?branch=master)](https://travis-ci.org/StaffJoy/jump-examples)